 How the Community Investment Process Works

-Requests for three year funding from the United Way is made by the Funded Agency for programs identifying a specific community need.
-The Agency may apply for the financing of one or more programs.
+Requests for funding from the United Way is made by the Funded Agency for programs identifying a specific community need.
+The Agency may apply for funding of one or more programs.

 The Funded Agency must submit a "Letter of Intent", (LOT), to demonstrate how the program will meet a specific community need and the impact the program will have on our community.
 The LOI's are then reviewed by the Community Investment Committee to determine if the program moves on to the full budget submission step.
 It is the responsibility of each Funded Agency to educate the Panel Members, (Volunteers from our Community), about its programs and operations so that the Panel Members can make recommendations that meet the United Way Sarnia-Lambton mandate as well as satisfy the financial needs of the Agency.

 Three Step Volunteer Review Process

 Volunteer Review Panels review the agency(s') proposed program or service in detail including its budget, target client group and program objectives to evaluate the program(s) based on criteria of NEED, EFFECTIVENESS, EFFICIENCY, COMMUNITY SUPPORT and FINANCIAL MANAGEMENT.
 The RFP is also evaluated based on the United Way of Sarnia-Lambton funding priorities and other values.